Transport in Canberra: Heavy

 Walter Burley Griffin's masterplan for Canberra included a railway that was to run from Queanbeyan to the current Canberra railway station in Kingston then north along the causeway and over the Molonglo River to Russell, along Amaroo Street to Civic and then north out of the city along Lonsdale and Ijong Streets.
-But aside from the current section, the only other part constructed was the line as far as Civic, albeit to temporary standards to carry construction materials, this was removed in 1940.
+But aside from the current section, the only other part constructed was the line as far as Civic, albeit to temporary standards to carry construction materials; it was removed in 1940.

 Canberra has been serviced by trains from Sydney since March 1927 with the Federal City Express, Canberra Monaro Express, Southern Highlands Express and Canberra Express all having provided this link, the latter being operated by an XPT from August 1983 until February 1990.
 An overnight service was provided with a carriage detached from the Cooma Mail at Queanbeyan.
 From April 1962 until March 1975 a through carriage was detached from the Spirit of Progress at Goulburn providing a connection with Melbourne.

 Today Canberra is serviced by three daily NSW TrainLink Xplorer services each way with three carriages to Sydney.

-Light
+Light rail

 The Canberra light rail stage 1 operates between Gungahlin Place and Canberra City, travelling along Flemington Road and Northbourne Avenue.
-An extension to Woden Valley (stage 2) is under construction.
+A 1.7 km extension (stage 2A) is under construction.

-High speed
+High speed rail

 Canberra has been on the map of various high-speed rail proposals since 1984.
 The last serious attempt with government backing was terminated in December 2000.